A 2-Day Seminar Taught by Paul Allison, Ph.D.

 Lodging Reservation Instructions

-A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $154.
+A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $159 per night.
 This location is about a 5 minute walk to the seminar location.
-In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STA607 or click here.
-For guaranteed rate and availability, you must reserve your room no later than Monday, May 8, 2017.
+In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code SH0405 or click here.
+For guaranteed rate and availability, you must reserve your room no later than Monday, March 5, 2018.

 If you make reservations after the cut-off date ask for the Statistical Horizons room rate (do not use the code) and they will try to accommodate your request.